brunoro/base16-scide/README.md

 As scide currently doesn't support theme files, themes have to be appended to `sc_ide_conf.yaml` (On Linux it's in `~/.config/SuperCollider/sc_ide_conf.yaml`).

+Make sure scide is closed while installing the themes.

 ### Automatic
 The install script depends on the [`yaml` CLI tool](https://github.com/mikefarah/yaml).
-Close scide run from the `base16-scide` directory:
+Run from the `base16-scide` directory:

 `$ ./install.sh <sc_ide_conf.yaml>`

 ### Manual
-Close scide, open `sc_ide_conf.yaml` on your favorite text editor and copy the desired `themes:` entry from `themes/*.yaml`.
+Open `sc_ide_conf.yaml` on your favorite text editor and copy the desired `themes:` entry from `themes/*.yaml`.

 ## Post-install
-Reopen scide and the `base16-*` themes should show up in the Configuration window:
+The `base16-*` themes should show up in the Configuration window on scide:
 `Edit > Preferences > Editor > Font & Colors`